YogithKishore/ExtinctionPrediction/README.md

+Install python
-Please install the following imports using the "pip install" command pandas numpy math
+Install the following imports using the "pip install" command pandas numpy math